second-state/percy/examples/isomorphic/README.md

 It also serializes the initial state into JSON and serves that to the client as well so that the client can start off with the exact same state that the server initialized the application with.

+### server-wasmedge crate
+Almost same with the server except this crate will be compiled to WebAssembly and run in WasmEdge.

 ### client crate